 Whenever we speak about God we are engaged in theology.
 The term “theology” means a word (logos) about God (theos), so when anyone speaks about God, whether that person dropped out of high school or completed a PhD in philosophy, he or she is engaged in theology.

 This is a brief book, just over 100 pages of real content, but I spent nearly a week reading its 10 quick chapters.
 The first three are the ‘why study theology’ chapters.
-These I read pretty quickly, and while I really liked them and would have recommended the book with only those three chapters, it is the next seven chapters that are the meat of the book.
+These I read pretty quickly, and while I really liked them and would have recommended the book with only those three chapters, it is the next seven chapters that are the meat of A Little Book for New Theologians.

 Kapic walks the reader through the How to be a Theologian by spending time in the practical.
 These are elder theologian to students types of advice.
 Not academic, but the kind of advice a good pastor or professor would give a seminary student while they were on a walk or getting a cup of coffee.
 This is the type of advice that Eugene Peterson was writing in his memoir The Pastor.